This is the first in a series of talks organized by the Economic History Workshop.

 He served on the editorial boards of the main economic history journals, which include Journal of Economic History, Economic History Review, and European Review of Economic History.
 In addition to his scholarly activities, he has also consulted regularly for various bodies including the International Monetary Fund, the Bank of Norway and the Bank of France, and currently advises the Bank for International Settlements’ macro-historical data project, Historical Monetary and Financial Statistics.
 PhD in Economics, Ecole des Hautes Etudes en Sciences Sociales, Paris.

 The Economic History Workshop (EHW) is a monthly seminar series for Princeton students and faculty interested in the study of economic history.
-Co-sponsored by Rutgers University and the Julis-Rabinowitz Center for Public Policy and Finance, the workshop provides a forum for scholars to present their findings and receive feedback on their research in a wide array of subfields, such as financial, business, labor, legal, intellectual, technological, and social history.
-Presenters are encouraged to explore interdisciplinary tools and transcend geographic or temporal boundaries in their research.
+Co-sponsored by the Department of History and the Julis-Rabinowitz Center for Public Policy & Finance, the workshop provides a forum for scholars to present their findings and receive feedback on their research in a wide array of subfields, such as financial, business, labor, legal, intellectual, technological, and social history.